pearcej/complex/ThinkComplexity/_sources/Physical modeling/Fractals.rst

 .. figure:: Figures/figure_8.7.png
     :align: center
+    :alt: "Figure 8.7: Number of “on” cells versus number of time steps for rules 20, 50, and 18."

     Figure 8.7: Number of “on” cells versus number of time steps for rules 20, 50, and 18.